 - Plain black or blue base layer

-PE KIT - Every effort must be made by the pupil to ensure that the correct PE kit is brought to all PE lessons and that it is clean and tidy (not ripped or muddy etc.).
-All items of jewellery (including wrist bands) must be removed before the lesson and kept in your locker for safekeeping.
+Every effort must be made by the pupil to ensure that the correct PE kit is brought to all PE lessons and that it is clean and tidy (not ripped or muddy etc.).
+Any items of jewellery (including wrist bands) must be removed before the lesson and kept in your locker for safekeeping.

-For a full copy of the PE kit and participation policy, ask any member of the PE staff.
+For a full copy of the PE kit and participation policy, please speak to any member of the PE staff.